Lestes barbarus

 Lestes barbarus is a species of damselfly of the family Lestidae, the spreadwings.
 Its common names in English include southern emerald damselfly, shy emerald damselfly, and migrant spreadwing.

 Distribution and habitat

-Lestes barbarus is a southern European species with a rapidly expanding range.
+Lestes barbarus is a European–central Asian species with isolated populations in North Africa and a range expanding northward.
 It is found across southern Europe in a band across Spain, France, Italy and Greece to India and Mongolia.
-It is less common in northern Europe.
+It is less common in northern Europe, although some are found as far north as Sweden.
 It breeds in the Netherlands in coastal dunes and is increasing in number.
 It is at the edge of its range in the Channel Islands, where it has been breeding since 1995.
 It is also found in North Africa; it gets its Latin name as the first specimen was found in Barbary, North Africa.
 It is a damselfly of still water and can be found in stagnant and slightly brackish water.